 These loans amortize over a contractual service period of two to nine years from the initial date of the loan and amounts related to accrued interest are reported in the same balance sheet line item as the other elements of the loan's amortized cost.
 The outstanding loan generally becomes due in the event the employee departs during the service period.
 The Company estimates the allowance for credit losses by considering credit quality indicators and the recoverability of an outstanding loan balance from employees that left the Company.
-A loan would be placed on non-accrual status when, based on current information, it is probable that the Company will be unable to collect scheduled payments of principal and interest when due according to the contractual terms of the underlying loan agreement.
-The amortized cost basis of these loans would be written-off against the allowance for credit losses on notes receivable totaled \$1,467 at September 30, 2023 and \$1,206 at September 30, 2022.
+A loan would be placed on non-accrual status when, based on current information, it is probable that the Company will be unable to collect payments of principal and interest when due according to the contractual terms of the underlying loan agreement.
+The amortized cost basis of these loans would be written-off against the allowance for credit losses when management deems the amount to be uncollectible.
+The Company's allowance for credit losses on notes receivable totaled \$1,721 at September 30, 2024 and \$1,468 at September 30, 2023.